hemsmalli5/test/README.md

          2. Longer Training Period: Random Forest require much more time to train as compared to decision trees as it generates a lot of trees

          (instead of one tree in case of decision tree) and makes decision on the majority of votes.

+5. Description of current accuracy score

+         Overall, we got the highest accuracy scores as 71.2% in random forest model.
+In the logistic regression model, the accuracy does not looks well as it only have 54%
+         accuracy.
+The classic decision trees has better accuracy score than traditional logistical regression models with 69.1% accuracy scores.